Sherman's March to the Sea: Legacy

 Union soldiers sang many songs during the March, but it is one written afterward that has come to symbolize the campaign: "Marching Through Georgia", written by Henry Clay Work in 1865.
 Sung from the point of view of a Union soldier, the lyrics detail the freeing of slaves and punishing the Confederacy for starting the war.
 Sherman came to dislike the song, in part because he was never one to rejoice over a fallen foe, and in part because it was played at almost every public appearance that he attended.
 It was widely popular among US soldiers of 20th-century wars.

 Hundreds of African Americans drowned trying to cross in Ebenezer Creek north of Savannah while attempting to follow Sherman's Army in its March to the Sea.
-In 2011 a historical marker was erected there by the Georgia Historical Society to commemorate the African Americans who had risked so much for freedom.
+In 2011, a historical marker was erected there by the Georgia Historical Society to commemorate the African Americans who had risked so much for freedom.

-There has been disagreement among historians on whether Sherman's March constituted total war.
+Historians have disagreed over whether Sherman's March constituted total war.
 In the years following World War II, several writers argued that the total war tactics used during World War II were comparable to the tactics used during Sherman's March.
 Subsequent historians have objected to the comparison, arguing that Sherman's tactics were not as severe or indiscriminate.
 Some historians refer to Sherman's tactics as "hard war" to emphasize the distinction between Sherman's tactics and those used during World War II.

+The "hard war" doctrine in Civil War historiography first appeared in quotes from Sherman's correspondence, specifically during the interim ten days between his March to the Sea and Carolinas campaign.
+He first distinguished between "this war" and "European wars in particular": Union soldiers were "not only fighting hostile armies, but a hostile people, and must make old and young, rich and poor, feel the hard hand of war, as well as their organized armies."
+Sherman acknowledged that "the whole army is burning with an insatiable desire to wreak vengeance upon South Carolina.
+I almost tremble at her fate, but feel that she deserves all that seems in store for her."
+The general endeavored to assure southern Unionists in Georgia that he planned on applying the "hard hand of war" to the Carolinas in less than a week.
+According to the general, "the invariable reply was, 'Well, if you will make those people feel the utmost severities of war, we will pardon you for your desolation of Georgia.'
+I look upon Columbia as quite as bad as Charleston, and I doubt if we will spare the public buildings there as we did at Milledgeville."